 The MVN system will perform very well after a high quality calibration.
 To make this high data quality last throughout all sessions there are a few steps you can do.

 - Warm up the data filters.
-The systems work with Kalman filters.
+The systems work with data filters.
 They use data from the (near) past as a reference to correct and predict recent and future data.
 Immediately after calibration the filters start building their data memory.
-Feeding the trackers for the first 30 seconds after calibration with low-dynamic 2D/3D data and free of magnetic interference will secure a high quality and stable performance of your MVN system.
+Feeding the trackers for the first 20 seconds after calibration with low-dynamic 2D/3D data will secure a high quality and stable performance of your MVN system.